lailahasnain/flappy-bird/README.md

 # Background
 - Animate the bird and background by utilizing sprite sheet on HTML5 canvas for dynamic and smooth rendering
-- Simulate flying physics and collision detection with platform rendering that efficiently updates game state
+- Simulate collision detection with platform rendering that efficiently updates game state

 # Architecture and Technologies